bGZo/soul/pages/Logseq.md

             collapsed:: true
             #Telegram #deprecated
             - I think the journals more like tasks with #[[gtd]]
-          - Sub block will gone #Issue
+          - Sub block will gone #issue
             - Test case:
               collapsed:: true
               - ```